 In 1971, the company introduced the first inherently flame retardant woven collection of furnishing fabrics in the United Kingdom.
 This range of fabrics followed the famous look and style of Sekers and contained plains and semi-plains with an enormous colour range.
 Thus, the image of good taste was retained and at the same time the company provided safety for a market which was only beginning to become aware of the potential fire hazards that existed in public buildings.

-In 1964 they moved into a glittering glass showroom in Sloane Street designed by Brett and Pollen.
-To get away from the nostalgic atmosphere of the past and to create a background for its fabrics in keeping with the movement of contemporary art Sekers fabrics exchanged its premises in Bruton Street for a large modern building in Sloane Street, London W1.
+In 1964 they moved into a glittering glass showroom in Sloane Square designed by Brett and Pollen.
+To get away from the nostalgic atmosphere of the past and to create a background for its fabrics in keeping with the movement of contemporary art Sekers fabrics exchanged its premises in Bruton Street for a large modern building in Sloane Square, London SW1.

 The new showrooms were designed by Dennis Lennon, using natural materials and showing them as nearly as possible in their original form.
 Kenneth Partridge, who was responsible for the presentation and display, arranged the range of fabrics in as simple a manner as possible so that a customer looking for a particular fabric or colour is able to find it quickly.